sumup-oss/foundry/README.md

 ![SumUp logo](https://raw.githubusercontent.com/sumup-oss/assets/master/sumup-logo.svg?sanitize=true)

 It is our mission to make easy and fast card payments a reality across the _entire_ world.
 You can pay with SumUp in more than 30 countries already.
 Our engineers work in Berlin, Cologne, Sofia, and Sāo Paulo.
-They write code in JavaScript, Swift, Ruby, Go, Java, Erlang, Elixir, and more.
+They write code in TypeScript, Swift, Ruby, Go, Java, Erlang, Elixir, and more.
 Want to come work with us?
 [Head to our careers page](https://sumup.com/careers) to find out more.